hellohanchen/youtube-gesture-dataset/README.md

 ## Environment

 The scripts are tested on Ubuntu 16.04 LTS and Python 3.5.2.

+The updated scripts are tested on Ubuntu 18.04 and Python 3.6.

+The **OpenPose** fails to compile so a Windows machine is used (which is easier to setup).

+The **Gentle** fails to compile so a Docker image is used (which is easier to setup).
+* After install docker image following the [gentle](https://github.com/lowerquality/gentle) instructions, run this following command to make sure the Gentle service is listening to the right port:
+    ```shell script
+    docker run -p 8765:8765 lowerquality/gentle
+    ```

 #### Dependencies
 * [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) (v1.4) for pose estimation
 * [PySceneDetect](https://pyscenedetect.readthedocs.io/en/latest/) (v0.5) for video scene segmentation